timmens/random-grouping/README.md

 [matchings_history.csv](https://github.com/timmens/random-grouping/blob/main/tests/data/matchings_history.csv).

-*Remark:* If the files `names.csv` is a Google sheet which is updated on a regular basis it can be sensible not to donwload the file but to provide a link to the sheet directly.
+*Remark:* If the files `names.csv` is a Google sheet which is updated on a regular basis it can be sensible not to download the file but to provide a link to the sheet directly.
 In the case with Google sheets this is easily done by opening the Google sheet and then publishing the document in the file options.
 This creates a link to a downloadable csv file which updates when the Google sheet is updated.
 This URL can then be passed to